This post may contain affiliate links.

 19. Cilantro

-A common addition to many recipes, cilantro can be kept in your garden space all season long by keeping a bucket of the flavorful herb.
+A common addition to many recipes, cilantro can be kept in your garden all season long by growing it in a bucket.

 20. Catnip